beastylele/Temperature-Converter/README.md

 # Temperature-Convertor

-this is a temperature convertor created using html, css, and javascript
+This is a simple temperature convertor

+Languages Used:
+- HTML
+- CSS
+- Javascript

+@Aaliyah Thomas
+2/4/2024